CLIMAAX/crabook/crabook/CRA_steps/analysis/scenarios/develop.md

+# Model choice, custom scenarios and storylines

-# Which climate models should be used?
+## Which climate models should be used?

 A global climate model (GCM) is a mathematical representation of the physical and biogeochemical processes that make up the Earth’s climate.
 GCMs produce simulations of past, current and future large-scale climates.